 Many districts use 3rd party asset management database software and/or barcoding systems to associate Asset IDs and metadata such as Serial Number, Location, Notes, Assigned User, Repair Status, etc. Typically these systems offer the ability to export tabular asset data as a CSV file.
-Using this CSV file, and some basic spreadsheet formulas, Chrome Gopher makes it easy to keep your 3rd party asset management software in sync with data in the Chrome management console, without any painful manual data entry.
+Using this CSV file, and some basic spreadsheet formulas, Gopher for Chrome makes it easy to keep your 3rd party asset management software in sync with data in the Chrome management console, without any painful manual data entry.

 Requirements for asset data export: CSV export from asset management system must include Serial Number.
 This is a very common field to keep in an asset tracking system, and can be scanned via barcode from most devices.